 Halloween is over: now it’s November and time for Bonfire Night!
 With Christmas just around the corner, you’ve probably started to think about budgeting for presents, but Bonfire Night doesn’t need to cost you a fortune.

-Here’s some useful tips on celebrating on a budget, and most importantly – how to stay safe.
+Here are some useful tips on celebrating on a budget, and most importantly – how to stay safe.

-There’s so many different types of fireworks out there, but how do you know which ones are best for you?
+There are many different types of fireworks out there, but how do you know which ones are best for you?
 Here’s some of the most common you’ll find in the shops and what they do:

 - Sparklers – these are the most common fireworks which can also be used indoors.
 They’re hand-held, but can still reach quite high temperatures so shouldn’t be given to very small children.

 - Cake – cake fireworks fire multiple fireworks in succession and are placed side-by-side to create the effect.

 - Rocket – a very loud and colourful firework, rockets are probably the firework with the most “wow” factor.

 - Catherine wheel – these fireworks don’t take off into the air, but are set on the ground to spin around.
 You should make sure you have plenty of room for this one.

 - Roman candle – similar to the rocket firework but with less noise.
 They can last much longer than rockets, so roman candles might be the best choice if you’re looking to make your celebrations last throughout the evening.